-- I. It is the policy of Louisiana Healthcare Connections that donor lymphocyte infusion (DLI) is medically necessary following an allogeneic hematopoietic stem cell transplantation (HSCT) for any of the following indications: - A. To decrease the risk of relapse of hematologic malignancy; - B. To convert the recipient stem cells of the donor from mixed to full donor chimerism if there is a concern for relapse.
-DLI should not be used for the sole purpose of increasing donor chimerism without the risk of relapse. - C. Does not have ANY of the following absolute contraindications: - 1.
-Infections with highly virulent and/or resistant microbes that are poorly controlled pre-transplant; - 2.
-Inability to adhere to the regimen necessary to preserve the transplant, even with caregiver support; - 3.
-Absence of an adequate or reliable social support system; - 4.
-Active substance use or dependence including current tobacco use, vaping, marijuana use (unless prescribed by a licensed practitioner), or IV drug use without convincing evidence of risk reduction behaviors (unless urgent transplant timelines are present, in which case a commitment to reducing behaviors is acceptable).
-Serial blood and urine testing may be used to verify abstinence from substances that are of concern. - II.
-It is the policy of Louisiana Healthcare Connections that current evidence does not support the use of donor lymphocyte infusion for any of the following: - A. For the treatment of all other conditions than those specified above; - B. Genetic modification or ex vivo manipulation of donor lymphocytes; - C. In the presence of higher than grade 2 acute graft-versus-host-disease (GvHD); - D. In the presence of total host chimerism.
+I. It is the policy of Louisiana Healthcare Connections that donor lymphocyte infusion (DLI) is medically necessary following an allogeneic hematopoietic stem cell transplantation (HSCT) for the treatment of relapsed or refractory hematologic malignancy or to decrease the risk of relapse of a hematologic malignancy.

+Note: DLI should not be used for the sole purpose of increasing donor chimerism without the risk of relapse.

+- II.
+It is the policy of Louisiana Healthcare Connections that current evidence does not support the use of donor lymphocyte infusion for any of the following: - A. Genetic modification or ex vivo manipulation of donor lymphocytes; - B. In the presence of higher than grade 2 acute graft-versus-host-disease (GvHD).